-ASU No. 2011-04 - In May 2011, the FASB issued ASU No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs, which amends ASC 820.
-ASU 2011-04 also requires the categorization by level for items that are only required to be disclosed at fair value and information about transfers between Level 1 and Level 2.
+ASU No. 2011-04 - The financial statements reflect the prospective adoption of Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs, which amends ASC 820, as of the beginning of the year ended December 31, 2012 (see Note3).
+ASU 2011-04 is effective for financial statements issued for fiscal years beginning after December 15, 2011 and expands certain disclosures about fair value measurement.
+The ASU also requires the categorization by level for items that are only required to be disclosed at fair value and information about transfers between Level 1 and Level 2.
 In addition, the ASU provides guidance on measuring the fair value of financial instruments managed within a portfolio and the application of premiums and discounts on fair value measurements.
 The ASU requires additional disclosure for Level 3 measurements regarding the sensitivity of fair value to changes in unobservable inputs and any interrelationships between those inputs.
-The new guidance is effective for reporting periods beginning after December 15, 2011.
-The adoption will not have a material effect on the statement of net assets available for benefits and statement of changes in net assets available for benefits.
-Plan management has not determined the impact on the disclosures in the financial statements.
+The effect of the adoption of ASU 2011-04 had no impact on the statement of net assets available for benefits and statement of changes in net assets available for benefits.

-FAIR VALUE OF INVESTMENTS
+3. FAIR VALUE OF INVESTMENTS

-ASC 820, Fair Value Measurements and Disclosures, established a single authoritative definition of fair value, set a framework for measuring fair value, and requires additional disclosures about fair value measurements.
-In accordance with ASC 820, the Plan classifies its investments into Level 1, which refers to securities valued using quoted prices from active markets for identical assets; Level 2, which refers to securities not traded on an active market but for which observable market inputs are readily available; and Level 3, which refers to securities valued based on significant unobservable inputs.
+ASC 820, Fair Value Measurements and Disclosures, provides a framework for measuring fair value.
+That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value, as follows: Level 1, which refers to securities valued using unadjusted quoted prices from active markets for identical assets; Level 2, which refers to securities not traded on an active market but for which observable market inputs are readily available; and Level 3, which refers to securities valued based on significant unobservable inputs.
 Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.